davidtshanturia/wikipedia_test/README.md

 This is simple approach with php and the idea behind it is to use memcache for caching and for locking approach.

-This approach include merging revisions based on appending.
+This approach include merging revisions based on appending file.

 System requirements: